Tyler-Liquornik/canoe-analysis/README.md

     - Stands Case: balance the canoe on stands at x = 0 & x = L with vertical reaction forces
     - Floating Case: numerically solve for a buoyancy load distribution at an equilibrium waterline
 - Flexibility to change colors to meet different yearly themes
-- Presence of different units in a way that makes working with mixed units easy
+- Working with different units made easy
-- Convenience of the model displayed as icons and in a list
+- Canoe model displayed in graphics and tree view forms
 - Mapping of the model to a file to be downloaded & uploaded for sharing data between engineers
 - Infrastructure to include other modules